wumm-project/wumm-project.github.io/TTN.md

 * the academic anchoring of this topic in the core engineering education, even if not all these directions can be covered in a single EU proposal.

-To a lesser extent, I see a need for common curricular efforts, since many things already exist.
-In the proposal we should above all focus on the visibility and networking of such offers, so on the one hand address the meta-level of the description and common digital exposition of existing offers and on the other hand on the practical exchange of students and graduates.
+To a lesser extent, there is a need for common curricular efforts, since many things already exist.
+In the proposal we should above all focus on the visibility and networking of such offers, so on the one hand address the meta-level of the description and common digital exposition of existing offers and on the other hand the practical exchange of students and graduates.

-However, these two points should have to be evaluated in more detail against the call for tenders and, if necessary, the definition of project directions should be re-evaluated.

 A strong link should be made to OER (**Open Educational Resources**), i.e. compile a stock of freely available (or cooperatively maintained) common material that can serve local business (both in education and training).
 So earn money not from IP but from Services.
+* See the [Fellowship Repository](https://www.edisons21.com) "Educating the Edisons of the 21st Century" of Igor Belski et al. at the Global RMIT University
-Note that we started with this [WUMM Project](About.html) already an initiative in that direction and set up a certain github based infrastructure.
+* Note that we started with this [WUMM Project](About.html) another initiative in that direction and set up a certain github based infrastructure.

 ## Building the Consortium

-Regardless of the specific application conditions, which, depending on the call for tenders, require a concentration of 3..5 key partners in a specific composition, which then also lead the respective EU proposal, it makes sense to consolidate the already visible network structures and create a pool of **key partners** and **regional coordinators** as the core of a coordinating structure in order to react quickly on concrete tenders.
+Regardless of the specific application conditions, which, depending on the call for tenders, require a concentration on 3..5 key partners in a specific composition, which then also lead the respective EU proposal, we are consolidating the already visible network structures and create a pool of **key partners** and **regional coordinators** as the core of a coordinating structure in order to react quickly on new tenders.

 The **coordinators** should
 1. represent the entire regional diversity,